Adhikari001/cup-of-joe/README.md

-A web applicaiton that allows users to order coffee online from local restraunts.
+A web application that allows users to order coffee online from local restaurants.
 It is a RESTful API.

+Has integration test with more than 85% coverage.

 Requirements
 Java 17